W. B. Gallie: Swansea

-Gallie served in the British Army from 1940 to 1945, and left the service with the rank of major.
-He was awarded the Croix de Guerre.
+Gallie served in the British Army from 1940 to 1945.
+He left the service with the rank of Major, having been awarded the Croix de Guerre.
 Philosopher R.A.
-Sharpe commented: 'The time he spent in the army] evidently made an (sic) great impression upon him.
+Sharpe commented: 'The time he spent in the army evidently made an (sic) great impression upon him.
 He was a very out-going man.
 However, he never spoke of his wartime experiences, although he repeatedly returned to the philosophical aspects of war in conversation.'
+After the war, Lindsay told Gallie to come and see him, having read some of the essays that he had written, not on philosopy 'but on the three great poets – one of them Wordsworth – who had been [his] main intellectual sustenance during five years in the army.'
+When they met, Lindsay told Gallie about his 'North Staffordshire project' and asked him to send him copies of everything that he had published.